GoogleChrome/web.dev/src/site/content/en/blog/how-we-built-designcember/index.md

 ### Days as components

 [Each day was a component](https://github.com/GoogleChromeLabs/designcember/blob/main/src/components/Days/Day1.astro) that fetched status from a
 [build time data store](https://github.com/GoogleChromeLabs/designcember/blob/main/src/components/Days/day.store.js).
 This let us run template logic before the HTML reached the browser.
-The logic would determine if the day should show it's tooltip or not, as inactive days don't have pop ups.
+The logic would determine if the day should show its tooltip or not, as inactive days don't have pop ups.

 Builds are run every hour and the build time data store would unlock a new day when the build server was past midnight.
 Self updating and self sufficient little systems to keep the site up to date.

 ### Scoped styles and Open Props

-Astro [scopes styles written inside it's component model](https://docs.astro.build/guides/styling/), which made distributing the workload amongst many team members easier, and also made using [Open Props](https://open-props.style/) fun.
+Astro [scopes styles written inside its component model](https://docs.astro.build/guides/styling/), which made distributing the workload amongst many team members easier, and also made using [Open Props](https://open-props.style/) fun.
 The [Open Props normalize.css](https://unpkg.com/open-props/normalize.min.css) styles came in helpful with the adaptive (light and dark) theme, as well as helping wrangle content like paragraphs and headers.

 As early adopters of Astro, we ran into a few snags with PostCSS.
 For example, we weren't able to update to the [latest Astro version](https://astro.build/blog/astro-021-release/) due to too many build issues.
 More time could be spent here, optimizing the build and developer workflows.